tower-hill-school/cs/curriculum/courses/index.md

 This course reviews the material from chapters zero through eight of the [core curriculum]({{ "/curriculum/#core-curriculum" | relative_url }}) as necessary and covers the material in the [AP modules]({{ "/curriculum/#ap-modules-for-ap-csp"
  | relative_url }}).

+## Web Development

+### _Front-end Web Design and Development_

+Led by faculty from the computer science and art departments, students will discover the principles of successful user interface and user experience design (UI/UX), exercise creative project planning, create their own visual designs, and bring their designs to life using the fundamental languages of the web - HTML, CSS, and JavaScript.
+Students will also explore modern web development frameworks, including Bootstrap, Backbone, Angular, and React.